Definitional Quantifiers Realise Semantic Reasoning for Proof by Induction: Introduction

-Our research contribution is that: \begin{displayquote} we present a design of a domain-specific language which allows experienced proof engineers to encode how to apply proof by induction based on both the syntax and semantics in a modular domain-agnostic style. \end{displayquote}

 Our implementation, available at GitHub \cite{GitHub}, is specific to Isabelle/HOL: we implemented our system as an Isabelle theory for smooth user experience.
-However, the underlying concept of modular semantic reasoning is transferable to other proof assistants, such as Coq \cite{coq}, Lean \cite{lean}, and HOL\cite{hol4}: no matter which proof assistant we use, we need to reason not only the syntactic structure of proof goals themselves but also definitions relevant to the goals to decide how to apply proof by induction.
+However, the underlying concept of definitional reasoning is transferable to other proof assistants, such as Coq, Lean \cite{lean}, and HOL\cite{hol4}: no matter which proof assistant we use, we need to reason over not only the syntactic structure of proof goals but also definitions relevant to the goals to decide how to apply proof by induction.

 The rest of the paper is organized as follows.
 Section \ref{sec:induction_in_isabelle} shows how to apply proof by induction in Isabelle using the example from Section \ref{sec:motivating_example} and clarifies the need for reliable heuristics.
-Section \ref{sec:overview} gives an overview of what it means to encode induction heuristics and to apply them to inductive problems in Isabelle/HOL.
-Since meta-reasoning based on a domain-specific language (DSL) is still a new approach to inductive problems, Section \ref{sec:syntactic_reasoning} revises \lifter{} \cite{lifter}, an existing DSL developed to encode syntax-based heuristics for Isabelle/HOL using our motivating example.
-In particular, we observe how \lifter{}'s quantifiers allow us to write heuristics that can transcend problem domains.
+Section \ref{sec:overview} gives an overview of what we mean by encoding induction heuristics and applying them to inductive problems in Isabelle/HOL.
+Since it is still a new approach to reason over inductive problems using a boolean query language, Section \ref{sec:syntactic_reasoning} reviews \lifter{} \cite{lifter}, an existing framework developed to encode syntax-based heuristics for Isabelle/HOL.
+In particular, we observe how \lifter{}'s quantifiers allow us to write heuristics in a domain-agnostic style.
 Then, we identify what induction heuristics we can\textit{not} encode in \lifter{}.
-Then, in Section \ref{sec:semantic_reasoning}, we present \selfie{} and its interpreter. \selfie{} is our new domain-specific language to encode semantic-aware heuristics for Isabelle/HOL.
-In addition to the abstraction given by \lifter{}'s quantifiers, \selfie{} enables semantic reasoning using new language constructs that enable the modular reasoning on the syntactic structure of proof goals and the semantics of relevant constants.
+In Section \ref{sec:semantic_reasoning}, we present \selfie{} and its fast interpreter developed from scratch.
+In addition to the domain-agnosticism given by \lifter{}'s quantifiers, \selfie{} enables definitional reasoning using new language constructs that allow for the reasoning about both the syntactic structure of proof goals and the definitions of relevant constants.
+In Section, \ref{sec:evaluation} we introduce a recommendation system for \induct{} as a use case of \selfie{} and build a fast automatic inductive prover using this recommendation system, and we discuss how much performance gain \selfie{} brought to inductive theorem proving in Isabelle/HOL.